Domestic Workers and Permanent Residence for Caregivers in Canada

 Of course, caregivers may also currently qualify for permanent residence under the Canadian Experience Class if they have worked in Canada for at least one year on a full-time basis and are obtaining sufficient points to qualify under Express Entry.

-The most significant development with the two new pilots is that caregivers outside Canada may submit an application for permanent residence prior to coming to Canada if they meet the required criteria listed below.
-If the application receives approval-in-principle, the caregivers and their dependents will be issued the required work permit and/or study permits to be able to come to Canada and gain the necessary work experience and be processed for permanent residence after all the criteria is met from within Canada.
+The most significant development with the two new pilots is that caregivers outside Canada may start the immigration process by submitting an application for permanent residence prior to coming to Canada if they meet the required criteria listed below.
+If the application receives approval-in-principle, the caregivers and their dependents will be issued the required Canada work permit and/or study permits to be able to come to Canada and gain the necessary work experience and be processed for permanent residence after all the criteria is met from within Canada.
 Permanent residence applications made in this manner are suspended until IRCC receives confirmation that qualifying work experience has been met.

 Another significant development is that work permits issued to caregivers will no longer require LMIAs and the work permits will be occupation-specific, rather than employer-specific, to allow for caregivers to move freely between employers.
 Caregivers can coordinate with their employers on the option of a live-in or live-out arrangement.